mariyahendriksen/mariyahendriksen.github.io/_pages/about.md

 **10 December, 2021**: Happy to share that work ['Multimodal Retrieval in E-commerce: from Categories to Images, Text, and Back'](/files/DC_note.pdf) was accepted for presentation at the ECIR 2022 Doctoral Consortium.

 ---
-**19 November, 2021**: Excited to share that our paper ['Extending CLIP for Category-to-image Retrieval in E-commerce'](/files/ecir22.pdf) was accepted to the main paper track at ECIR 2022.
+**19 November, 2021**: Our paper ['Extending CLIP for Category-to-image Retrieval in E-commerce'](/files/ecir22.pdf) was accepted to the main paper track at ECIR 2022.

 ---
 **10 June, 2020**: Our paper ['Analyzing and Predicting Purchase Intent in E-commerce: Anonymous vs. Identified Customers'](/files/sigir20.pdf) was accepted to SIGIR 2020 Workshop on eCommerce.